 - Once the client is awake, talk to the client and check the vital signs.

 - Give frequent orientation and reassurance to allay confusion.

-- Check the gag reflex before giving client fluids, medications or breakfast.
+- Check the gag reflex before giving the client fluids, medications, or breakfast.